 Prison Ministry: This learning session will identify the importance of prison ministry, common misconceptions that those who go to prison and are released into society have within the church, and how the church interacts with them.
 We will also explore how we can support prison ministries, halfway houses, and the goal of fostering discipleship and relationship with inmates and those on parole, as well as the role we play as the body of Christ with those who are released.
 This session will be led by Rev. Derek Runge, who serves Kimball Protestant Parish in Kimball, South Dakota.

 Creating Conditions for Well-Being: Both the place where you stand right now and the action you take next are shaped by relationships.
 Our well-being is also dependent on relationships.
 In the United Methodist tradition, well-being is defined in five interconnected dimensions: emotional, financial, social, physical, and spiritual.
 From work with clergy in the last six years, the Higher Ground team identified four ingredients for well-being represented by the acronym “ABCD."
 ABCD stands for awareness, balance, community, and desire.
 A goal of the work is to create the conditions for God to use these ingredients for transformation.
 From God’s transforming work we grow, reach, heal, and thrive.
-The session is led by Dr. Shawn Culey, a physician and Dakotas Conference lay leader engaging in a ministry of clergy total well-being, and Leana Stunes, who serves as Conference Benefits Officer for the Dakotas Conference.
+The session is led by Dr. Shawn Culey, a physician and Dakotas Conference lay leader engaging in a ministry of clergy total well-being, and Leana Stunes, who serves as benefits officer for the Dakotas Conference.

-History Impacts the Present and Future of Our Church: Our conference and each of its local churches has a story to tell about God’s activity among Dakotans who have not only worshiped here but also organized and lived out our missional imperatives.
+History Impacts the Present and Future of Our Church: Our conference and each of its local churches have a story to tell about God’s activity among Dakotans who have not only worshiped here but also organized and lived out our missional imperatives.
 That story begins with the missionary zeal that activated several hundred churches of our tradition in the Dakotas.
 But it does not end when a church closes or disaffiliates.
 Those stories even perdure past denominational change.
 Those stories are collected, preserved and made accessible through our conference archives.
 There they are available to answer the questions about how each organization overcame similar challenges in the past.
 This workshop will make a strong case for creating and/or maintaining a robust operating system we call a ministry of memory at all levels of the church.
-This lunch-and-learn will provide practical ideas for and answer questions about enacting this ministry’s theological task.
-Our own Rev. Duane Coates, an active member of the General Commission on Archives and History, will present based, in part, on work by our own professional archivist, Dr. Laurie Langland.
+This lunch-and-learn will provide practical ideas for, and answer questions about, enacting this ministry’s theological task.
+Our own Rev. Duane Coates, an active member of the General Commission on Archives and History, will present, based in part, on work by our own professional archivist, Dr. Laurie Langland.

 8:15 a.m. mountain time, 9:15 a.m. central time

-Rev. Rachel Billups, will present two learning session.
-Billups is a visionary, leader, speaker and author.
+Rev. Rachel Billups will present two learning sessions.
+Billups is a visionary, leader, speaker, and author.
 Currently she serves as senior pastor at Ginghamsburg Church, a multi-campus ministry in Tipp City/Dayton Ohio.
 Rachel draws on her love of people and passion to explore new venues for ministry and mission.
-She is an ordained elder within the United Methodist Church and holds a Bachelor’s Degree in Bible/Religion and History from Anderson University and a Master of Divinity Degree from Duke Divinity School.
+She is an ordained elder within The United Methodist Church and holds a Bachelor’s Degree in Bible/Religion and History from Anderson University and a Master of Divinity Degree from Duke Divinity School.
 Most days you can find Rachel reaching out – praying online, hosting Open Table gatherings in her home or enjoying moments with husband Jon and their four loves: Adeline, Christopher, David and Sarah.
-She also might be cheering for those Duke Blue Devils and The OSU Buckeyes.
+She also might be cheering for those Duke Blue Devils and the OSU Buckeyes.
 She is a popular speaker for national gatherings and has recently authored BE BOLD: finding your fierce, as well as co-authoring Down to Earth: Hopes and Fears of all the Year Are Met in Thee Tonight, and Sent: Delivering the Gift of Hope at Christmas .
 All of here books are published by Abingdon Press.
 You can find her on social media at: @rlbillups.